 The yields obtained after carrying out all the experiments reveal that the combination of highest power and pressure selected for group A result in the lowest yields at an early stage of the irradiation process, and only the yield after 35 min of irradiation is comparable to that of groups B and C. This might be due to the higher temperature (93 °C) the system has to reach to allow the initiation of the boiling process in comparison to groups B and C (80 and 69 °C, respectively) and/or the lower vacuum (800 mbar).
 No significant difference in yield was observed between experiments B and C. Thus, in order to keep the power consumption and boiling temperature as low as possible to reduce costs and potential long-term product degradation, it was decided to use the conditions as stated for group C (step 1, 785 W, 300 mbar; step 2, 250 W, 300 mbar) and further study the effect of the irradiation time through the second step of the process.

 Four additional experiments were carried out at total irradiation times of 15, 25, 30 and 45 min on replicates (n=3).
 Results for the obtained essential oil yields (%, dry basis) together with their standard deviations and the consumed power (kWh) in each experiment are shown in Fig. 5.
-As it can be observed, the yield for the essential oil yield reaches a plateau after 20 minutes of total extraction time in which yields obtained after longer irradiation times show no significant difference (α=0.05) from that at 20 min.
+As it can be observed, the yield for the essential oil yield reaches a plateau after 20 min of total extraction time in which yields obtained after longer irradiation times show no significant difference (α=0.05) from that at 20 min.
 Good reproducibility (RSD=6.5-7.3%; n=3) was obtained in every experiment regardless of the yield.
 As expected, the power consumed during the irradiation process shows a constant increase in time (R2=0.9972), meaning that shorter extraction times are more cost efficient.
-Therefore, and considering the different yields for essential oil and the economic costs involved in the process, the optimal conditions for the essential oil MAHD in this study were determined as follows: a first step where the biomass consisting on a 1:1.5 (WOP:water) mixture is irradiated using 785 Watts for 5 min, followed by a second step in which the system is irradiated using 250 Watts for 15 minutes (keeping a constant pressure of 300 mbar through all the irradiation process).
+Therefore, and considering the different yields for essential oil and the economic costs involved in the process, the optimal conditions for the essential oil MAHD in this study were determined as follows: a first step where the biomass consisting on a 1:1.5 (WOP:water) mixture is irradiated using 785 W for 5 min, followed by a second step in which the system is irradiated using 250 W for 15 min (keeping a constant pressure of 300 mbar through all the irradiation process).

 3.3.
 MAHD versus HD

-The essential oil yield obtained in this study from Navel Navelate oranges using MAHD under the optimum conditions was 1.8 ± 0.1% (dry basis; n=3) and was comparable to that obtained by HD (1.7 ± 0.1%; dry basis; n=3) and also within the range of those reported in the literature [27-29].
+The essential oil yield obtained in this study from Navel Navelate oranges using MAHD under the optimum conditions was 1.8 ± 0.1% (dry basis; n=3) and was comparable to that obtained by HD (1.7 ± 0.1%; dry basis; n=3) and also within the range of those reported in the literature using traditional extraction methods (Lopresto et al., 2014) and those based on microwave technology (Ferhat et al., 2006).
 A significant reduction in energy consumption was also observed comparing the suggested extraction technique in this study and the conventional HD process (0.5 and 3.2 kWh, respectively), resulting in a great advance in terms of time and cost efficiency.
 In order to know the composition of the oil obtained by MAHD and assess the similarities/differences between that extracted by HD, extracts were analysed by means of GC-TOF (Table 5).

 Table 5.
 Chemical composition (%) of essential oil samples extracted from Navel Navelate variety oranges by HD and MAHD.